fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 A complicating factor is that not all email servers support [UID EXPUNGE](https://tools.ietf.org/html/rfc4315).

 From version 1.1485 it is possible to temporarily enable debug mode in the miscellaneous settings to disable expunging messages.
-Note that messages with a *\Deleted* flag will not be shown in FairEmail.
+Note that messages with a *\Deleted* flag will not be shown in FullEmail.

 <br />